MatthewBroyles/MatthewBroyles/README.md

 [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-0e76a8?style=flat-square&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/ella-rekow-95985a182/)

 ### Nice to see you!
-I am a software engineer student with a passion of backend development and automation.
+I am a software engineer student with a passion of full stack development and automation.
 I also have a great interest in Ai and machine learning.
 I hope to bring my passion and talent to improve any team!
 <img align="right" alt="GIF" src="https://github.com/MatthewBroyles/MatthewBroyles/blob/main/Programming.gif" width="408" height="318" />

 **What I'm up to?**